ClaudiaFue/Midterm-Project/README.md

 * Maryland.
 Its also possible that there are more _unknown relatives_ as well because I only know some relatives from Texas and from Tennessee.

+## **Pets**
+> For pets I have in total 6 dogs and 1 guinea pig.
+There are 3 female dogs and 3 male dogs and the guinea pig is a female as well.

 # Education
 > Currently I am a freshman in the _[University of Missouri-Columbia](https://missouri.edu)_ but I am studying to earn a **Bachelors Degree** in Information Technology with the pathway of Engineering.
 > I have graduated from _[Van Horn High School](https://sites.isdschools.org/vanhorn)_ on May 2021 in **Independence,MO**